-As discussed in the \S\ref{sec:intro}, the combination of stellar masses, baryonic mass and dark matter in a galaxy is the complex interplay of the cosmological parameters and the galaxy formation recipes, driving the star formation efficiency in galaxies.
-Hence, the fact that \mla\ can provide consistent predictions of the total mass of real galaxies in not a trivial result.
-For sure the predictions of both the \mtotre\ and \mdre\ are model dependent by definition, i.e. they are the ones one should expect exclusively in the cosmology + feedback model of the TNG100.
-Hence, if this cosmology/baryon physics mix is different than the one beyond the dynamical inferences of the real sample (e.g. the combination of the choice of the cosmological parameters and assumptions on the dark matter properties in the models), we should not expect \mla\ to return predictions consistently with the dynamical models.
-As far as the cosmological parameter choice concerns, {we have uniformed the units of the quantities, e.g. the distances and the stellar masses etc., that have direct dependence on the cosmological parameters}, by aligning the real datasets to the TNG cosmology (i.e. Planck2015, see \S\ref{sec:intro}).
+As discussed in the \S\ref{sec:intro}, the combination of stellar masses, baryonic mass, and dark matter in a galaxy is the complex interplay of the cosmological parameters and the galaxy formation recipes, driving the star formation efficiency in galaxies.
+Hence, the fact that \mla\ can provide consistent predictions of the total mass of real galaxies is not a trivial result.
+For sure the predictions of both the \mtotre\ and \mdre\ are model-dependent by definition (i.e., those expected exclusively in the cosmology + feedback model of the TNG100).
+Hence, if this cosmology/baryon physics mix is different than the one beyond the dynamical inferences of the real sample (e.g., the combination of the choice of the cosmological parameters and assumptions on the dark matter properties in the models), we should not expect \mla\ to return predictions consistently with the dynamical models.
+As far as the cosmological parameter choice concerned, {we have uniformed the units of the quantities (e.g., the distances and the stellar masses) that have a direct dependence on the cosmological parameters}, by aligning the real datasets to the TNG cosmology (i.e., Planck2015, see \S\ref{sec:intro}).
 Hence, we can expect that most of the deviation of the \mla\ predictions from the classical mass estimates can be tracked either to the assumptions behind the mass estimators from the real sample side, or the combination of the (cosmological + feedback) model + observational realism, from the simulation side.
-We will return to this point in details in \S\ref{sec:discussion}.
+We will return to this point in detail in \S\ref{sec:discussion}.

 After this premise, we can now show the results on the real data.
-We have anticipated in \S\ref{sec:feat_imp} that for the application to the observed datasets we can use the \mlaall\ trained using the three most important features [\ms, \re, and \sig].
+We have anticipated in \S\ref{sec:feat_imp} that for the application to the observed datasets, we can use the \mlaall\ trained using the three most important features [\ms, \re, and \sig].
 In particular, we use the ``full-counts'' training set.
-The results are shown in Fig. \ref{fig: train-simu-pred-real_1}.
+The results are shown in Fig.~\ref{fig: train-simu-pred-real_1}.